Application Process for Alternate Entry

 • An additional three (3) points will be added to your ranking score if you have honorable military service and/or previous (active and unencumbered) healthcare licensure/certification. *Effective for the Spring 2023 application cycle.

-• An additional two (2) points if you have taken HPRS 1106 Essentials of Medical Terminology (with a passing grade, not mandatory).
-Effective for the Spring 2023 application cycle.
+• An additional two (2) points if you have taken HPRS 1106 OR HPRS 1206 Essentials of Medical Terminology (with a C or better).

 • An additional five (5) points will be added to your ranking score each time you re-apply for admission.
 Missing 2 or more reapplication periods will result in the loss of all accumulated ranking points.
 Applications are only retained on file for one year after becoming inactive.